AssemblyScript/website/src/stdlib/process.md

----
-description: Node.js-like process on top of WASI.
----

 # process

-An implementation of a Node.js-like `process` global on top of WASI.
-Requires a WASI-enabled host and opting into WASI in the entry file with
+An implementation of a Node.js-like `process` global.
+Due to the lack of an alternative, this API requires a WASI-enabled host or polyfill, then opting into WASI in the entry file with

 ```ts
 import "wasi";